 The next point of the program is Ihlara Valley.
 The guide leads us first to the forest, where on the river bank there is a very nicely located restaurant.
 There are floating platforms on the river, where you can have lunch while sitting on the carpet.
 Our table, however, is prepared on a two-level terrace.
 We are surprised by the large number of tourist groups that are eating there.
 We are waiting for a long time, although we have only two dishes to choose from.
 Unfortunately, our dinner is not especially tasty, so this is our first culinary disappointment from the beginning of our trip to Turkey.

 Right after lunch, we are going to explore the beautiful green valley of Ihlara.
-It is a deepest gorge in the entire region of Anatolia.
-A three-kilometer long walk along the river Melendiz takes about 1 hour.
+It is the deepest gorge in the entire region of Anatolia.
+A three-kilometre long walk along the river Melendiz takes about 1 hour.
 It is an unforgettable experience.
 The valley is wonderful and delightful.
-Fortunately, on our route there are no those crowds of tourists that we saw in the restaurant in the woods.
-There is a beautiful weather today.
+Fortunately, on our route, there are no crowds of tourists that we saw in the restaurant in the woods.
+There is beautiful weather today.
 We are surrounded by lush greenery and high rocks, in the background we can hear the sound of a rushing river and sounds of nature.

 On the way back to Goreme we are also visiting the Selime Monastery.
 It is the largest rock monastery in Cappadocia with a large cathedral and breath-taking views of the surrounding area.